thienphucvx/Sample/README.md

 # Sample
 Sample CRUD extension on Magento 2

-Dowload this module and located it : Thienphucvx/Sample folder.
+Download this module and located it : Thienphucvx/Sample folder.
 Run : php bin/magento module:enable Thienphucvx_Sample in your web root directory.
 Then run : php bin/magento setup:upgrade